-This account represents the accumulated costs incurred, net of recognized cost of real estate sales in the consolidated statements of comprehensive income, on house and lots and condominium units available for sale.
+This account represents the accumulated costs incurred, net of recognized cost of real estate sales in the consolidated statements of comprehensive income (see Note 18), on house and lots and condominium units available for sale.
 The subdivision houses include houses that are ready for occupancy, house models and units under construction.

-Total capitalized borrowing cost during the year amounted to P15.8 million, P25.4 million and P43.8 million in 2014, 2013 and 2012, respectively (see Note 14.2).
+Total borrowing costs capitalized to this account during the year amounted to P26.3 million, P15.8 million and P25.4 million in 2015, 2014 and 2013, respectively (see Note 14.2).

-Certain properties presented as part of Residential and Condominium Units for Sale with total estimated carrying value of P497.8 million and P654.7 million as of December 31, 2014 and 2013, respectively are used as security for the Group's interest-bearing loans and borrowings (see Note 14).
+Certain properties presented as part of Residential and Condominium Units for Sale with total estimated carrying value of P312.1 million and P497.8 million as of December 31, 2015 and 2014, respectively are used as security for the Group's interest-bearing loans and borrowings (see Note 14.1).